momozhangcn/GSETRetro/README.md

 ```
 ## 4.GUI usage
 1. Run `python NPRetro_GUI.py` to open the GUI interface.</br>
-2. Enter the target molecule in the `Input` field and click the `Add` button to add it to the `List`.</br>
-Click the `Settings` button to modify the hyperparameters.
+2. Click the `Setting` button to modify the hyperparameters.
 The default hyperparameters are those used in the paper.</br>
+Pls download our trained model first, if you place the model file (.pt) at a random path instead of following the complex directory structure mentioned above, you can specify its location through the `Setting-Upload` option.
+3. Enter the target molecule in the `Input` field and click the `Add` button to add it to the `List`.</br>
 ![GUI_usage_1/2](GUI/GUI_usage_1.png)
 3. Switch to the `List` field and click the `Predict` button to perform the routes prediction.</br>
 If predicted routes are obtained, click random route to view the details.</br>